basic-1/basic-1/docs/embedding.md

 ## Typical embedding scenario

-1) add core source files from `./source/core` directory to hosting application project;
+1) add core source files from `./source/core` directory to hosting application project
-2) copy `./source/common/feat.h` file to the project direcory and change it if necessary;
+2) copy `./source/common/feat.h` file to the project direcory and change it if necessary
-3) implement all external functions necessary for the core to act;
+3) implement all external functions necessary for the core to act (there are samples of the functions in `./source/ext` directory)
-4) implement BASIC program loading;
+4) implement BASIC program loading
-5) call the interpreter initialization and run functions.
+5) call the interpreter initialization and run functions

 ## Choose interpreter's features
 Some interpreter's features can be turned on or off by editing application's `feat.h` file.
 Comment corresponding macro definition to disable a feature.